rails-api/active_model_serializers/docs/integrations/ember-and-json-api.md

 ## Including Nested Resources

 Previously, `store.find` and `store.findRecord` did not allow specification of any query params.
-The AMS default for the `include` parameter is to be `nil` meaning that if any associations are defined in your serializer, only the `id` and `type` will be in the `relationships` structure of the JSON API response.
+The ActiveModelSerializers default for the `include` parameter is to be `nil` meaning that if any associations are defined in your serializer, only the `id` and `type` will be in the `relationships` structure of the JSON API response.
 For more on `include` usage, see: [The JSON API include examples](./../general/adapters.md#JSON-API)

 With the above modifications, you can execute code as below in order to include nested resources while doing a find query.